 Distance learning, otherwise known as home study or correspondence learning, has become a major industry over the past two decades.
 The reasons for this are all related to either economic changes or advances in modern technology.
 Let’s explore these thoughts a bit further.

 Why is distance learning popular?

 When we think about the economic changes that have taken place over the past couple of decades, we’ll notice the following:

-- Travelling and accommodation costs with regards to studying has become extremely expensive;
+* Travelling and accommodation costs with regards to studying have become extremely expensive;

 When it comes to advances in modern technology over the past twenty years, the changes where great and progress immense: